Torrent file: BitTorrent v2

 A core feature of the new format is its application of merkle trees, allowing for 16KiB blocks of a piece to be individually verified and re-downloaded.
 Each file now always occupy whole piece sizes and have an independent merkle root hash, so that it's possible to find duplicate files across unrelated torrent files of any piece length.
-The file size is not reduced, but the info dictionary required for magnet links are (only in v2-only torrents).
+The file size is not reduced (assuming piece size stays the same; v2's tree structure allows larger pieces with fewer ill effects), but the info dictionary required for magnet links are (only in v2-only torrents).

 Extensions

 A torrent file can also contain additional metadata defined in extensions to the BitTorrent specification.
 These are known as "BitTorrent Enhancement Proposals."
 Examples of such proposals include metadata for stating who created the torrent, and when.